Punit9464/WebD_Learning/javascript/asynchronousJS.md

 - The JavaScript engine completes the current function on the call stack.
 The stack must be empty before the Event Loop can do anything.

 - In one event loop life cycle,
+    - The Event Loop first checks microtask queue after the stack is empty, if some task is left there, it executes it.

     - The Event Loop picks one macrotask from the macrotask queue and pushes it onto the call stack.